bateman/tpscanner-cli/README.md

 ```

 > [!WARNING]
 > The script can run with the browser in `headless` mode.
-In my tests, however, I've noticed that it often causes the server to display captchas, thus making the script scraping process to fail.
+In my tests, however, I've noticed that it often causes the server to display captchas, thus making the script scraping process fail.

 ## Output